NikitaSmykov/NikitaSmykov/README.md

 ---

 ### 📂 Independent R&D & Open-Source Portfolio
-My independent R&D and open-source contributions focus heavily on software infrastructure for clinical Brain-Computer Interfaces (BCI), low-latency neural telemetry, and formally verified AI orchestration.

-*Note: The core Q.E.D.
-Engine and its formal verification pipelines (Polyphoros) are strictly proprietary and closed-source.
-The repositories below are foundational open-source utilities and generic benchmarks.*

-### 📂 Independent R&D & Open-Source Portfolio
 *Note: The core Q.E.D.
 Engine and its formal verification pipelines (Polyphoros) are strictly proprietary and closed-source.
 The repositories below are foundational open-source utilities, generic cheminformatics benchmarks, and data-engineering modules.*

 **1. BioKG-ETL | Medical Knowledge Graph Processor**